testteamhh/COCOFramework/README.md

 Coco framework have build-in support for translucent UI, which build on modified (SystemBarTint)[https://github.com/jgilfelt/SystemBarTint]

-- You can change the color of status and navigation bars in your style.
+- You can change the color of status and navigation bars in your theme.
-- Framwork will set view padding for adapt the screen bound in most of case
+- Framwork will set view padding for adapting the screen bound in most of case
-- If you want to control the layout padding by your self, you can override onInsetsChanged method in activity/fragment class.
+- If you want to control the layout padding by your self, you can override onInsetsChanged method in your activity/fragment class.
 For example
 ```java
     @Override
     public void onInsetsChanged(final SystemBarTintManager.SystemBarConfig insets) {